Survival of weak-field seekers inside a TOP trap: Time evolution of a weak field seeking state at a given parametric position inside TOP trap

-At this juncture, $\*$let's turn back to second important question raised by us earlier in this article.
-To answer this, one must solve Schr\"odinger equation for the Hamiltonian in Eq.(4) with the initial state $|-\rangle$ at $t=0$.
+At this juncture, $\*$let's turn back to the second important question raised earlier in this article.
+To answer this, one must solve Schr\"odinger equation for the Hamiltonian in Eqn.\ref{eq:4} with the initial state $|-\rangle$ at $t=0$.
+Obviously by doing so, we are able to know the dynamics of spin state by keeping the atom at some fixed position.
 The evolved state can be written as the linear combination of the instantaneous eigenstates of time dependent Hamiltonian $H(t)$.
 Let's call it,

 Added to that, we avoid any time averaging concept and hence by making it a general treatment applicable to any arbitrarily small time scale.\\